Build Your Own Deck (1)

 - Where will it be in the middle of the winter?

-- Is there a particular view that you would like to see as you drink your morning tea or coffee, or your evening cocktail?
+- Is there a particular view to see as you drink your morning tea, coffee, or evening cocktail?

 If you live in the northern hemisphere, build your own deck on the south side of your home, if possible.
-The north wind will be blocked in the winter, allowing for more warm days on your deck.
+Your house will block the north wind in the winter, allowing more warm days on your sunny deck.

-You can build your own deck any shape or size you want.
+You can build your own deck in any shape or size you want.
 That is one of the great things about building a deck.
-If there is an object in your yard that is in the way, you can build around it (or even over it).
-You can build a multi-level deck with connecting stairs.
-You can make it hexagonal, octagonal, or even circular shaped.
+If an object in your yard is in the way, you can build around it (or even over it).
+You can construct a multi-level deck with connecting stairs.
+You can make it hexagonal, octagonal, or even circular-shaped.
 You can build it around an above-ground pool.
 You can build it to accommodate a hot tub.
-You can build a gazebo onto it.
-You can even build a patio cover over it.
+You can design a gazebo with a wood deck floor.
+Or you can construct a deck with a free-standing patio cover over it.
 The list of options goes on and on.

 Style

-The 10' x 10' (3048 x 3048 mm) deck example presented here will be shaped square (obviously), with 6x6 posts.
-The posts will be used for vertical support of the outer beam and deck.
+The 10' x 10' (3048 x 3048 mm) deck example will be square, with 6x6 posts.
+The posts will provide vertical support for the outer beam and deck.
 The other end of the deck, the inside part, will attach to the house's concrete foundation.

-For the deck frame, structural grade 2x8 pressure treated lumber is required.
+The deck frame will be 2x pressure-treated lumber.
 The deck surface will be 2x6 (51 x 152 mm) lumber.

-The deck surface material can be the same pressure treated lumber used for framing.
-Pressure treated lumber is typically less expensive than other species and is a perfectly acceptable lumber choice.
-In rainy or damp regions, pressure treated material is perhaps the best choice for decking.
+The deck surface material can be the same pressure-treated lumber used for framing.
+Pressure-treated lumber is typically less expensive than other species and is a perfectly acceptable choice.
+In rainy or damp regions, pressure-treated material is perhaps the best choice for decking.

 You can also use Western Cedars or Redwood for decking material.
-They both have natural resistance to decay, and are very easy to work with.
+They both are naturally resistant to decay and are easy to work with.
 There are several types of wood sealers available for preserving cedar and redwood.
-I recommend lots of research before selecting a particular type of sealant.
-Even after you have made your decision, test it out on a piece of scrap material to see if it lives up to your expectations, before you apply it to your new deck.
+I recommend lots of research before selecting a particular sealant.
+If you have already made the decision, test it out on a scrap piece of material to see if it lives up to your expectations before you seal your whole deck.

 When designing a deck or any structure, consider the dimensions of the purchased material.
-In the USA, most lumber is sold in lengths of two foot increments.
-It makes sense to design your projects to ensure the amount of waste is minimized.
+In the USA, lumber sizes are in lengths of two-foot increments.
+Design your projects to maximize the sizes of lumber and minimize waste.

-Our 10' x 10' deck is a perfect example for relaying this point.
-For instance, if you were to build this same deck only 9 feet wide, you would still have to buy the same 10-foot lengths of decking material to cover it, but after you cut off the excess material, 10 square feet of valuable deck space would end up in the landfill!
+Our 10' x 10' deck is a perfect example of relaying this point.
+For instance, if you were to build this same deck only 9 feet wide, you would still have to buy the same 10-foot lengths of decking material to cover it, but after you cut off the excess materials, 10 square feet of valuable deck space would end up in the landfill!

 Structure

-In most cases, a Building Permit will be required before you can build your own deck.
+Generally, a Building Permit is required even if you build your own deck.
 The permitting authorities will require a drawing that shows all structural specifications.
 Several of them are listed below:

 - A detail of how the ledger board will be attached to the existing structure.